Disclosure: This post has affiliate links.

-Riverboat Discovery tours
+Riverboat Discovery Tours

-Taking a tour on the Riverboat Discovery is a must-do for every Fairbanks visitor in summer.
+Taking a tour on the Riverboat Discovery is a Must-do for every Fairbanks visitor in summer.
 Actually, there are three of these boats with Riverboat Discovery I being the smallest and Riverboat Discovery III being the largest boat.
 There is a port-like dock with a Saloon for lunch or dinner and a store for ticket sale and souvenirs at the Chena River.
 The large two boats dock here for river tours which are really informative.
 You will learn about dog mushing and see the late Susan Butcher‘s dog yard.
-You will see Senator Murkowski‘s house where Reagan spent a night.
-Part of the tour is also a visit of an Indian village, a fish wheel, a float plane starting and landing on the Chena, and a demonstration how to pin-bone a salmon with just 2 cuts by an ulu.
+You will see Senator Murkowski‘s house where President Ronald Reagan spent a night.
+Part of the tour is also a visit of an Indian village, a fish wheel, a float plane starting and landing on the Chena, and a demonstration how to pin-bone a salmon with just two cuts by an ulu*.

 One of the riverboat tours is different.
 All tables and chairs are brought on land.
 Only a long table is left for a Mexican buffet and two short tables for tequila and Margarita tasting.
 Once all passengers have boarded and eaten their food, the boat sails with loud salsa music down the Chena towards the Tanana River.
 Passengers dance to the music on all decks.
 Well not all passengers, some passenger take care of the tequila tickets of the dancing passengers.
-Dancing and drinking just don’t work together.
-Tweet about this.

 Of course, like any cruise, this annual dance cruise asks for dress-up.
 Since the best space is on the top deck which is open, the weather determined the outfits.
 When it is humid outside, there will be a lot of mosquitoes.
 Thus, you will see many women wearing jeans with glamour long sleeve tops.
 When it is warm and sunny, they opt for party dresses of all kinds.
-Looking at my outfit in the first photo of this post guess what the weather was like.
-When ever I am on vacation, it rains.
+You can find tips what to wear on a river Saturday Nite dance cruise in the post at the link.

-Mixing of the Chena and Tanana looks like pouring milk in coffee
+Mixing of the Chena and Tanana Looks Like Pouring Milk in Coffee

-Another interesting thing is that the water table of the Tanana is higher than that of the Chena.
-This means some water of the Tanana flows upstream into the Chena while it actually flows down the gradient from the higher to the lower water table.
+Another interesting thing is the higher water table of the Tanana than that of the Chena.
+This means some water of the Tanana flows upstream into the Chena.
+It actually flows down the gradient from the higher to the lower water table.
 You can imaging that watching this play of nature is my favorite part of the tour.
+It is just fascinating.